 - The most popular classes of unsupervised learning

 - Which categories of unsupervised learning algorithms are used in driving automation

 - Which algorithms fit into the unsupervised ML categories of clustering, simulation, and test data generation

 - Use cases of machine learning algorithms in automotive

 Normally, it takes not just a month or even a year for a human to feel confident behind the wheel.
 So what can we expect from machines?
-A self-driving car needs machine learning.
+Machine learning in self-driving cars powers the progress.
 A lot of learning.
 And machine learning, in turn, demands data to learn from.
 Autonomous driving desperately needs both machine learning algorithms and data to train them on.
 What’s left for us humans is to provide that data while choosing the correct machine learning methods.
 We’ve already started sorting out why machine learning algorithms are an integral part of autonomous driving.
 To support this claim, let’s look at unsupervised machine learning, a branch of artificial intelligence (AI) that helps machines learn effectively.

 Just in case you forgot what unsupervised learning is…

 The term unsupervised learning refers to AI/ML training models and is the opposite of supervised learning.
 Supervised learning algorithms rely on labeled input data and features of the learning environment.
 This way, the program predicts output based on data it has classified.